 The earnings for Surgical Technologists vary widely by employer, level of education, and experience.
 Additional pay is generally given to those who work on-call or overtime hours.
 In addition, shift differentials may be paid to those who work evening or overnight shifts.
 Surgical Technologists who privately work for surgeons or employment service firms generally receive higher salaries.

-The median wage in 2015 for Surgical Technologists in California was $56,650 annually, or $27.24 hourly.
+The median wage in 2016 for Surgical Technologists in California is $59,114 annually, or $28.42 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Some employers also provide tuition reimbursement and child care benefits.